 Highlights of previous seasons include Mr. Ryan’s house and role debut at the Metropolitan Opera as ‘Pedrillo’ in Die Entführung aus dem Serail, conducted by James Levine in his final appearance as Music Director, and his Lyric Opera of Chicago debut as ‘Der Narr’ in Wozzeck conducted by Sir Andrew Davis.
 Mr. Ryan sang ‘Henrik’ in A Little Night Music with Houston Grand Opera, and ‘Male Chorus’ in Britten’s The Rape of Lucretia in a return to Wolf Trap Opera.
-Mr. Ryan made his company debut at LA Opera as ‘Gastone’ in La Traviata alongside Placido Domingo, conducted by Conlon, and also sang ‘Spirit’/‘Sailor’ Dido and Aeneas, ‘Léon’ in The Ghosts of Versailles, which won a 2017 Grammy Award for Best Opera Recording, and ‘Kyros’ in Hercules vs. Vampires as a Domingo-Colburn-Stein Young Artist.
+Mr. Ryan made his company debut at LA Opera as ‘Gastone’ in La Traviata alongside Plácido Domingo, conducted by Conlon, and also sang ‘Beppe’ in Pagliacci, ‘Spirit’/‘Sailor’ Dido and Aeneas, and ‘Léon’ in The Ghosts of Versailles, which won a 2017 Grammy Award for Best Opera Recording as a Domingo-Colburn-Stein Young Artist.

 Additional operatic engagements include ‘Cavaliere Belfiore’ in Rossini’s Il viaggio a Reims, and ‘Bardolfo’ in Verdi’s Falstaff as a Filene Young Artist at Wolf Trap Opera Company, ‘Tony’ in West Side Story, and ‘Léon’ in The Ghosts of Versailles at the Aspen Music Festival and School, ‘Mosca’ in John Musto’s Volpone, ‘Nerone’ in L’Incoronazione di Poppea, ‘Nanki-Poo’ in Sullivan’s Mikado, ‘Captain Macheath’ in The Beggar’s Opera, and the ‘Prince’ in Susa’s Transformations.